meshapi/grpc-api-gateway/docs/reference/grpc/query.md

     }
     ```

-Some applications of using this setting:
+Some practical uses of this setting include:

-* Use custom name for all query parameters.
+* Assigning custom names to all query parameters.
-* Only expose parts of the proto message to the HTTP request.
+* Restricting the exposure of certain parts of the proto message to the HTTP request.

 #### Additional Query Parameter Binding and Aliases

-If you would like to use a custom name for a query parameter or allow multiple names (aliases) for the same message field, you can explicitly define query parameter to request proto message field binding.
+To use custom names for query parameters or to allow multiple names (aliases) for the same message field, you can explicitly define the query parameter to request proto message field binding.

-Using `query_params` in [EndpointConfig](/grpc-api-gateway/reference/grpc/config), you can add multiple [QueryParameterBinding](/grpc-api-gateway/reference/grpc/config/#queryparameterbinding) objects.
+By utilizing `query_params` in [EndpointConfig](/grpc-api-gateway/reference/grpc/config), you can add multiple [QueryParameterBinding](/grpc-api-gateway/reference/grpc/config/#queryparameterbinding) objects.

 !!! example
     Consider request proto message below: